Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-8/_posts/2017-01-09-if-statements.md

  Math.floor(Math.random() * 10);
 ```

-Before you start breathing heavy, consider this.
-Math.floor means if there are any numbers after the decimal point (e.g., 3.453, round down.
-So, this should 3 and 3.646 will also be 3.)
-The Math.random() is just a function that returns a number between 0 inclusive and 1 exclusive.
+Before you start breathing heavily, consider this.
+Math.floor means if there are any numbers after the decimal point (e.g., 3.453, round down, so should 3 and 3.646 will also be 3.)
+The Math.random() is just a function that returns a number between 0 inclusive and one exclusive.
 That means include zero in the results, and all decimal numbers up to 1, but not 1.
 Another thing to notice is that it's being multiplied by 10.
 In programming, the `*` is the multiplication sign.
 So, the number returned by Math.random (something between 0 and .9999999999) is first multiplied by ten before calling Math.floor.
 After all that, you will get a number between 0 and 9.
-So, if you change the 10, you will get a number between 0, and whatever that number entered minus 1.
+If you change the 10, you will get an amount between 0 and whatever that number entered minus 1.
 Make sense?

 So, how do we apply this?